-The AnyLogic simulation, shown above, consists of a fleet of AGVs (indicated by a red arrow) that pick up and drop off objects at different processing machines throughout the warehouse.
+The AnyLogic simulation, shown above, consists of a fleet of four AGVs that pick up and drop off objects at different processing machines throughout the warehouse.
 Each AGV can carry at most one product (indicated by blue, green and pink squares) or one raw material (indicated by yellow circles).
-Precursor products and raw materials arrive on the left of the figure above, then are moved by the AGVs in stages to the right along the “process flow” arrow.
+Precursor products and raw materials arrive on the left of the figure above, then are moved by the AGVs in stages to the right.
 At each stage, a given product must be combined with one raw material to pass through a processing machine.
 The raw material is consumed in the process, and the product is then ready to be moved to the next stage.
-Products must be processed in a specific sequence (stage 1-3) before exiting the system.
-Each processing stage has three machines with variable processing times and unexpected maintenance shutdowns.
+Products must be processed in a specific sequence (stage 1, 2, 3) before exiting the system.
+Each processing stage has three machines with variable processing times.

 Introduction to the Multi-Controller, Shared Policy Method

-Notably, the reward variables and observations in Multi-Controller, Shared Policy can include individual rewards and observations as well as shared collective reward variables and observations.
+Notably, the metrics (i.e. rewards) and observations in Multi-Controller, Shared Policy can include individual metrics and observations as well as shared collective metrics and observations.
 For example, if one AGV drops off a product at a machine that is shutdown, that individual AGV should be penalized.
-This individual reward variable is defined as “deliveryAtShutdown”.
+This individual metric is defined as “deliveryAtShutdown”.
 On the other hand, if a product passes successfully and quickly through the full processing sequence, then all AGVs should be rewarded.
-This collective reward is “totalThroughput”.
-Examples of observations and reward variables that mix individual and collective metrics are shown below.
+This collective metric is “totalThroughput”.
+Examples of observations and metrics that mix individual and collective metrics are shown below.
 Blue, green and red boxes represent observations, rewards and penalties, respectively.
 Collective information is outlined with a solid black line, and individual information is outlined with a dashed black line.

 Step 1 - Perform a run with random actions to check Pathmind Helper setup.

-Refer to the Pathmind Helper Setup guide to verify that the Pathmind Helper is functioning properly in the model.
-Completing this step will also demonstrate how the model performs using random actions instead of following a trained Pathmind Policy.
+Go through the steps of the Check Pathmind Helper Setup guide to make sure that everything is working correctly.
+Completing this step will also demonstrate how the model performs using random actions instead of a policy.

 Step 2 - Examine the reinforcement learning elements.

 Observations – Before choosing an action, each AGV observes its environment.
-The observations can be grouped into different categories: (1) the position of the AGV that is currently observing; (2) the status of each line in the manufacturing center, including where there are products available for pickup, what the queue sizes are, how much time remains for each product being processed, and the failure status of each machine.
-The functions that query the simulation model for this information are lines in the Observations field shown below.
+The observations can be grouped into different categories: (1) the position of the AGV that is currently observing; (2) the status of each line in the manufacturing center, including where there are products available for pickup, what the queue sizes are, and how much time remains for each product being processed.

 Actions – Each AGV independently chooses the origin and destination of its next trip.
 The AGV picks up a product or raw material at the chosen origin and drops it at the chosen destination.
-There are 10 possible origins (9 lines and 1 raw material source line) and there are 9 possible destinations.
-The Actions, shown below, are defined by 3 different elements: (A) the origin, an integer with 10 possible values; (B) the destination stage, an integer with 3 possible values; and (C) the destination machine, an integer with 3 possible values.
-Note that the action space can be crafted in a number of ways for a single problem.
-This formulation parses destinations into 2 values in order to facilitate AGVs learning to avoid dropping products out of sequence.
+There are 11 possible origins (9 lines and 2 raw material source lines) and there are 9 possible destinations (3 stages x 3 machines).
+The Actions, shown below, are defined by 3 different elements: (A) the origin, an integer with 11 possible values; (B) the destination stage, an integer with 3 possible values; and (C) the destination machine, an integer with 3 possible values.

 Note that the Actions class has a function